2 Kings 5

 21So Gehazi pursued Naaman.
 And when Naaman saw him running toward him, he got down from the chariot to meet him and asked, “Is everything all right?”

 22“Everything is all right,” Gehazi replied.
-“My master has sent me to say, ‘I have just now discovered that two young men from the sons of the prophets have come to me from the hill country of Ephraim.
-Please give them a talent of silverd and two sets of clothing.’
+“My master has sent me to say, ‘Look, two young men from the sons of the prophets have just now come to me from the hill country of Ephraim.
+Please give them a talent of silverd and two sets of clothing.’”

 23But Naaman insisted, “Please, take two talents.”
 And he urged Gehazi to accept them.
 Then he tied up two talents of silver in two bags along with two sets of clothing and gave them to two of his servants, who carried them ahead of Gehazi.